arnsteio/short-shell-novice/index.md

 >
 > You need to download some files to follow this lesson:
 >
-> 1. Download [CHM_InSitu_Data.zip](http://www.neonhighered.org/Data/LidarActivity/CHM_InSitu_Data.zip) and move the file to your Desktop.
+> 1. Make sure you have followed the [setup instructions](http://neondataskills.org/workshop-event/NEON-Data-Carpentry-Spatio-Temporal-Oslo-03-15) and downloaded the required datasets.
-> 2. Double-click on the zip file to unzip it.
-You should end up with several new folders - `DigitalSurfaceModel`, `DigitalTerrainModel`, `InSitu_Data` and `PlotCentroid_Shapefile`.
+> 2. [Set Working Directory](http://neondataskills.org/workshop-event/NEON-Data-Carpentry-Spatio-Temporal-Oslo-03-15#set-working-directory-1).
+You should end up with several new folders - `NEON-DS-Airborne-Remote-Sensing`, `NEON-DS-Landsat-NDVI`, `NEON-DS-Site-Layout-Files` and `Global`.
-> 3. Open a terminal and type:
+> 3. Open a [bash terminal](http://neondataskills.org/workshop-event/NEON-Data-Carpentry-Spatio-Temporal-Oslo-03-15#bash-setup) and type:
 >
 > ~~~ {.input}
 > $ cd